Trump’s Attack of “Mexican” Judge Similar to His Attack on Securities Analyst in 1990

 0

-In the most recent episode (and there will be more to come), Trump criticized Judge Gonzalo Curiel, who is presiding over one of the cases against Trump University and who this week ordered the release of documents related to that case.
-In this instance, Trump accused the judge of being prejudiced against him because he is of Mexican descent, even though he was born in Indiana.
+Trump has a long history of making racist comments.
+In one especially vehement public episode, Trump criticized Judge Gonzalo Curiel, presiding over one of the cases against Trump University, and ordered the release of documents related to that case this week.
+In this instance, Trump made racist comments and accused the judge of being prejudiced against him because he is of Mexican descent, even though he was born in Indiana.

 Trump’s recent attacks on a Federal judge who made rulings against this interest in Trump University are not new.
 Such attacks are part of Trump’s personality and his way of doing business.
 He does not cope well when things don’t go his way.

-Just ask former securities analyst Marvin Roffman, who in April 1990 worked at the Philadelphia securities firm of Janney Montgomery Scott.
-When Roffman was quoted in a Wall Street Journal interview that bondholders should sell junk bonds issued on Trump’s newly-opened Taj Mahal Casino in Atlantic City, New Jersey, Trump went ballistic and decided to go for blood.
+Just ask former securities analyst Marvin Roffman, who, in April 1990, worked at the Philadelphia securities firm of Janney Montgomery Scott.
+When Roffman was quoted in a Wall Street Journal interview as saying that bondholders should sell junk bonds issued on Trump’s newly opened Taj Mahal Casino in Atlantic City, New Jersey, Trump went ballistic and decided to go for blood.

-As reported by Jonathan Laing in this complete Barron’s article, Roffman said the $675 million in junk bonds, issued at 14%, were not sufficiently secured by casino revenues to pay the interest.
+As Jonathan Laing reports in this complete Barron’s article, Roffman said the $675 million in junk bonds, issued at 14%, were not sufficiently secured by casino revenues to pay the interest.
 At the time, the Trump organization said the casino would be “The Eighth Wonder of the World.”

 The “people I don’t take too seriously are the critics—except when they stand in the way of my projects.”